kiegroup/act-js/README.md

 ## API Usage

 Provides an interface for the [nektos/act](https://github.com/nektos/act/) tool to execute it programmatically.
+By default it uses the `act` executable that comes with the package.
+However, if you want to use a different executable you can do so by setting the env variable `ACT_BINARY` to point to the location of the executable you want to use.

 ### Current working directory